jordonsc/matter-apps/README.md

 A push-button is appropriate, each push can toggle the state of the On/Off, or it can be toggled by the controller.

 ### Sensor
-The sensor is a binary sensor, read-only to the control plane and intended to describe the state of a physical sensor.
+The sensor feature provides binary sensors that are read-only to the control plane and describe the state of physical sensors connected to GPIO pins.

+Two types of binary sensors are supported:

-The only implementation of this is an "occupancy" sensor, which is really the only binary type of sensor in the Matter cluster specification.
+**Occupancy Sensor** - Uses the Matter OccupancySensing cluster, which is the standard binary sensor type in the Matter specification.
+This is ideal for motion detectors, door/window sensors, or any physical presence detection.

-An occupancy sensor can have sub-types, such as PIR, ultrasonic, radar, visual, RF, etc but as the controller doesn't really care, this implementation just leaves it generic.
+**Generic Sensor** - Uses the Matter BooleanState cluster, providing a more flexible binary sensor that can represent any on/off state.
+This is useful for custom sensors or binary inputs that don't fit the occupancy model.

+Both sensor types support inverted logic for flexibility with different sensor wiring configurations.

+Configuration examples:
+- `O34` - Occupancy sensor on GPIO 34
+- `OI34` - Occupancy sensor on GPIO 34 with inverted logic
+- `G12` - Generic sensor (BooleanState) on GPIO 12
+- `GI12` - Generic sensor on GPIO 12 with inverted logic

 ### Reset
 The reset feature is important, it allows you to "factory reset" the device but suppressing a button for a configurable